 Animal rights group Mercy for Animals went undercover and caught workers at a North Carolina Butterball-affiliated turkey facility on video abusing the birds.
 The footage reveals that workers stomped, kicked, threw, and dragged the animals.

-If that's not enough to cause you to lose your lunch, some turkeys had untreated wounds and injuries such as open sores, infections, rotting eyes, and broken bones.
+If that's not enough to cause you to lose your lunch, some turkeys had untreated wounds and injuries such as open sores, infections, rotting eyes,

 Mercy for Animals presented the footage and filed a formal legal complaint with local law enforcement, resulting in a warrant and raid on the facility Thursday morning.

 In response, Butterball said it's working with Hoke County officials regarding the allegations, and that it has "zero tolerance" for cruelty to its birds.
 It also said it's conducting its own investigation, both internally and through third-party audits.

 Butterball claims it trains employees to use humane treatment and has a company policy in place requiring workers to report any abuse they witness.
 Obviously, though, something went terribly wrong at Butterball; purported company policy and the images caught on video are at odds.

 Major companies like Butterball need to be on the ball when it comes to eradicating such behavior.
 Consumers are becoming increasingly aware of animal welfare in various supply chains.

 In November, The Humane Society of the United States filed a complaint against Smithfield Foods (SFD) regarding its continued use of gestation crates for sows.
 The Humane Society saw McDonald's (MCD) as guilty by association; Smithfield is a major supplier of the fast-food giant's pork.